-- Secure relationships with key speakers, authors, politicians, health practitioners, trainers and athletes to market and highlight '''\CH Center's communities, programs, products a rvices, - Make a commitment to education and research to ensure continually evolving, relevant and advancing programs, products and services. - Ensure faithfulness to standards of quality to ensure greatest reliability, efficiency, and results. - Develop community support to help increase the sustainability and health of local community members in which the TEACH Center does business.
+- Secure relationships with key speakers, authors, politicians, health practitioners, trainers and athletes to market and highlight ACH Center's communities, programs, products a provide relation of the second statement of the second s - Make a commitment to education and research to ensure continually evolving, relevant and advancing programs, products and services. - Ensure faithfulness to standards of quality to ensure greatest reliability, efficiency, and results. - Develop community support to help increase the sustainability and health of local community members in which the TEACH Center does business.
 This will be accomplished through education, free seminars, tours, local events, and TEACH Center sessions.

-Revenues and Profita by
+Revenues and Profita